-With the London 2012 Olympics just closed this weekend, we’ve learned how truly great Britain has become.
-I don’t know about you, but we’re feeling pretty patriotic!
-So whilst the bunting is still up and whilst the summer is lingering on, why not make the most of it, and pack a picnic fit for our little princes and princesses.
+Whether you’re feeling patriotic, regal or just like the idea of picnicking with a theme, make the most of it, and pack a picnic fit for a little prince or princess.
 Even if the picnic’s held in the back garden, or inside if the weather breaks, it can still be a grand affair.

-Now the picnic would not be grand without including some of the Queen’s favourite sandwiches, and these include:
+Now the picnic would not be grand without including some of the Queen’s favourite sandwiches.
+These include:

 Jam pennies – jam sandwiches cut with a cutter the size of an old penny, so no crusts, and use your best strawberry jam (or the kid’s favourite jam)